 3. Eat well.

 With all the cookies, pies, candy, and other unhealthy foods so prevalent this time of year, it’s even more important to focus on your diet than usual.
 Eating a lot of junk food leads to a stressed body.
-Be kind to yourself and eat as healthy as possible.
+Be kind to yourself and eat as healthily as possible.
 If you have children, make sure they have healthy food choices as well.
-If you include them in the meal preparation they will be more likely to eat the meal.
+If you include them in the meal preparation, they will be more likely to eat the meal.